UtrechtUniversity/yoda/docs/design/async-system-execution.md

 | 11b | Update Vault Metadata (execution) | sync | **system** |  | Create metadata updates and trigger publication actions |
 | 11c | Update Vault Metadata (publishing)| **async** | **system** | | Update/register DOI, PMH, etc.|

-Note that all  actions that require async/system execution are preceded by a synchronous user action that registers the action, and triggers the async/system action: 1, 2, 3, 4, , 6, 7, 8. **Overweeg deze regels weg te laten!**
+Note that all  actions that require async/system execution are preceded by a synchronous user action that registers the action, and triggers the async/system action: 1, 2, 3, 4, , 6, 7, 8.

 Actions are registered(in principle) in iCat, in provenance (user actions) and in system log.
-Registration in system log not always consequently...
+Registration in system log not always consequently.